 Alzheimer’s Association of Austin offers local caregivers Alzheimer’s-specific training in communication and healthy living strategies.
 The Association also runs a 24/7 support hotline for caregivers and can connect people affected by Alzheimer’s with community support and clinical trials.
 Click here for Alzheimer's Association.

 CAPS conducts monthly meetings in Austin for people living with Parkinson’s disease and their caregivers.
 At these meetings, partners in care can learn coping mechanisms and get support from other care providers.
-Each meeting features an expert speaker, often a medical doctor or expert in senior living issues, to broaden the scope of care support providers can offer.
+Each meeting features an expert speaker, often a medical doctor or expert in senior living in Austin, to broaden the scope of care support providers can offer.
 Click here for CAPS.

 Family Elder Care provides services to divert seniors from residential care by offering in-home counseling and support resources that help dependent adults enjoy life in the place where they’re most comfortable, their own homes.
-If it becomes necessary to transition to assisted senior living, the community operates Lyons Park, a seniors-and-disabled adult independent living apartment complex on Austin’s east side, not far from Zilker Park.
+If it becomes necessary to transition to assisted living in Austin, the community operates Lyons Park, a seniors-and-disabled adult independent living apartment complex on Austin’s east side, not far from Zilker Park.
 This is a pet-friendly community that welcomes adults who need loose supervision and a little extra help to live independently in their one-bedroom apartment.
 Click here for Family Elder Care.

 St. Theresa Catholic Church and School operates a seniors’ ministry that’s focused on enriching the lives of Austin’s older adults with a dizzying array of events, most of them social.
 St. Theresa sponsors day trips for seniors to tour local missions and the LBJ Ranch.
 They also invite seniors to monthly coffee klatches at Kneaded Pleasures Bakery Cafe, regular book club meetings, tabletop games competitions, bridge games and classes, canasta games and monthly meetings of a seniors’ genealogy club.
 The ministry helps out caregivers with support groups and provides spiritual counseling for caregivers, family members and seniors living with age-related infirmities, such as Alzheimer’s, Parkinson’s and dementia.
 Click here for St. Theresa Catholic Church and School.